exclaimgames/exclaimgames.github.io/_pages/privacy-policy.md

 We are a Data Controller of your information.

-Exclaim Games Ltd legal basis for collecting and using the personal information described in this Privacy Policy depends on the Personal Information we collect and the specific context in which we collect the information:
+The legal basis for collecting and using the personal information described in this Privacy Policy depends on the Personal Information we collect and the specific context in which we collect the information:

-* Exclaim Games Ltd needs to perform a contract with you
+* Exclaim Games needs to perform a contract with you
-* You have given Exclaim Games Ltd permission to do so
+* You have given Exclaim Games permission to do so
-* Processing your personal information is in Exclaim Games Ltd legitimate interests
+* Processing your personal information is in Exclaim Games legitimate interests
-* Exclaim Games Ltd needs to comply with the law
+* Exclaim Games needs to comply with the law

-Exclaim Games Ltd will retain your personal information only for as long as is necessary for the purposes set out in this Privacy Policy.
+Exclaim Games will retain your personal information only for as long as is necessary for the purposes set out in this Privacy Policy.
 We will retain and use your information to the extent necessary to comply with our legal obligations, resolve disputes, and enforce our policies.

 If you are a resident of the European Economic Area (EEA), you have certain data protection rights.
 If you wish to be informed what Personal Information we hold about you and if you want it to be removed from our systems, please contact us.